zzjjzz-cmyk/Game-Design-Notes/README.md

 - More titles coming...

 ## About Me
-Undergraduate student with engineering background, currently preparing for a gameplay / system design career.
+Undergraduate engineering student of SJTU ECE + Umich IOE dual degrees, currently preparing for a gameplay / system design career.